Quit smoking

 The good news is that it's never too late to stop smoking.
 The younger you are, and the sooner you stop, the better.
 Even people who quit at the age of 60 can reduce their chance of getting cancer and other diseases.

-• Use stop-smoking medication: Stop-smoking medication, like the nicotine patch and gum, helps you manage symptoms of nicotine withdrawal.
+• Use stop-smoking medication: Stop-smoking medication, like the nicotine patch and lozenge, helps you manage feelings of nicotine withdrawal.

-• Speak with your GP: Your GP can discuss your options and give you a script for cheaper stop smoking medication.
+• Speak with your doctor (GP): Your GP can discuss your options and give you a script for cheaper stop smoking medication.

 Other tools to help you quit

 Even if you don’t smoke, breathing in other people’s cigarette smoke can increase your risk of cancer.
-Make sure that you and your family are smokefree.
+Both smoking and vaping exposes those nearby to the chemicals in secondhand smoke or vape aerosol.
+Make sure that you and your family live smoke and vape-free.

 Tips:

-• Tell people if their smoke bothers you.
+• Tell people if their smoking or vaping bothers you.

-• Choose venues with a smokefree outdoor area.
+• Choose venues with a smoke and vape-free outdoor area.

-Find out about how e-cigarette products are harmful to health, and how to discuss the issue with young people in your life.
+Find out about how vaping products are harmful to health, and how to discuss the issue with young people in your life.

 Visit Get the Facts on Vaping